 NCERT solutions class 10 science Chapter 10 Metals and Non-metals are provided here.
 In NCERT class 10 science book, the students are introduced to the concepts of metals and non-metals in a very simple and concise way.
 In this chapter, topics like oxides, electrolytic refining, rusting, etc. are included.

 The NCERT solutions for class 10 science chapter 9 metals and non-metals given here are engaging and easy to understand which can help the CBSE class 10 students to clear all their doubts regarding the metals and non-metals chapter.
 View the comprehensive NCERT questions and solutions for this chapter below.
 The NCERT solutions class 10 science Chapter 10 Metals and Non-metals PDF is also available here.
+The topics covered in the chapter 3 of class 10 science is given below

 Define amphoteric oxides.
 Give two examples.